GLOBAL MARKETS-Asian shares rally, dollar slides on bets Fed almost done hiking

 Indeed, futures still imply a 94% probability of a quarter-point hike from the Fed later this month, but have pared back the risk of another hike in September to 13.2%, from 22.3% a day earlier, according to CME FedWatch Tool.

-Futures also moved to imply an earlier first rate cut, in March next year, and were pricing in a total of 125 basis points in cuts in 2024.
+They also moved to price in a 125 basis points in rate cuts for 2024.

 Bonds heaved a sigh of relief after a rout last week sent global yields sharply higher.
-The 10-year Treasury yield US10YT=RR was at 3.8535% in Asia, having dived 12 basis points (bps) overnight and down from a seven-month top of 4.0940% on Friday.
+Ten-year Treasury yield US10YT=RR was at 3.8534% in Asia, having dived 12 basis points (bps) overnight and down from a seven-month top of 4.0940% on Friday.

 Rate-sensitive two-year yields US2YT=RR were little changed at 4.7272% in Asia, after plunging 15 bps overnight.
 That led to a steepening in the yield curve.